Memorial Union Terrace chairs return this week, just in time for weather warmup

-Employees planned to begin putting out about 400 tables Monday afternoon, a Union spokeswoman said.
+Employees began putting out about 400 tables Monday morning, a Union spokeswoman said.

 Terrace season goes through early fall each year and includes: